dwn/continua/README.md

 ## Initial

-We're going to set up the auxillary services on Google Cloud, such as Storage and a Cloud Run services
+We're going to set up the auxillary services on Google Cloud, such as Storage and Cloud Run services

 For the main Node.js app, we'll use Heroku, which has a stable pricing structure, is very convenient to use, and is well-integrated with Git